 English

-What is a Real American?
+What Is A Real American?

-A survey conducted by Public Religion Research Institute asked a couple of questions regarding what makes an American a real American.
-This research question and the idea of real American were based on four basic qualities.
-These conditions included speaking English, having a belief in God, born in the USA and being a Christian.
-This survey was conducted to examine how important these qualities were in categorizing a person as Real American.
+A survey conducted by the Public Religion Research Institute asked a couple of questions regarding what makes an American a real American.
+This research question and the idea of real Americans were based on four basic qualities.
+These conditions included speaking English, having a belief in God, being born in the USA and being a Christian.
+This survey was conducted to examine how important these qualities were in categorizing a person as a Real American.
 An overwhelming majority of the people almost 89% stated that speaking English is important for being a real American (“What It Takes To Be A Real American, According To Real Americans”).
 It makes some sense because language is one of the basic requirements for becoming a naturalized citizen.

-In short, the idea of real American is a compilation of many qualities and a person possessing all these qualities will be regarded as Real American.
+In short, the idea of a real American is a compilation of many qualities and a person possessing all these qualities will be regarded as a Real American.
 The primary qualities are being born in America, speaking English, believing in God and being a Christian.
-Secondary conditions involve adhering to the cultural values and traditions.
+Secondary conditions involve adhering to cultural values and traditions.
 So a person who falls on these criteria will be a real American.

 Works Cited